Javascript is not enabled.

 Ask the doctor about medications that might help with symptoms, such as antianxiety drugs and antidepressants.
 Be sure to ask about and monitor possible side effects; for some people with dementia, sedating drugs can cause the opposite effect (this happened to my dad).
 A geriatric psychiatrist is an excellent resource.

-Editor’s note: This column, originally published in May 2017, has been updated to reflect that Amy’s father died in 2018 and updated with new information in June 2023.
+Editor’s note: This column, originally published in May 2017, has been updated with new information and to reflect the death of Amy’s father.

 Unlock Access to AARP Members Edition